 From September 2015, where a child has unauthorised absence the school is expected to enforce Hampshire’s Code of Conduct for issuing Penalty Notices.
 The Code of Conduct is a statutory document that ensures that powers for legal sanctions are applied consistently and fairly across all schools and their families within the authority.

-Unless the issuing of a Penalty Notice would conflict with other intervention strategies in place or other sanctions already being processed, Peel common junior School or Hampshire Local Authority may issue a Penalty Notice for any unauthorised absence where the student has been:
+Unless the issuing of a Penalty Notice would conflict with other intervention strategies in place or other sanctions already being processed, Peel common junior School or Hampshire Local Authority may issue a Penalty Notice for any unauthorised absence.

 All cases will be decided on an individual pupil basis.